sanskar153/The-Burger-Store/README.md

  You can SignUp,place your order and can Checkout also.<br/>

  You can also track your records of the previous orders that you placed.

+ Order details are also stored in Firebase which is used as backend.

 # LINK